CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 ### Module 2: Embedding Q&A

+In this module, you will integrate the Q&A feature in Power BI to allow users to query the dataset using natural language.

 1. Navigate back to VS Code, in `/wwwroot/js/index.js` file, the **Dataset ID** is already updated in **line #11**.

    ![](media/pbi55.jpg)